GIR-pub/deepdotweb/_pages/index.md

 The world should have user-friendly access to the educational materials that were previously available on deepdotweb.com.

+I have never bought anything from the darkweb, and have no particular inclination to use or facilitate use of the markets.

+However, its clear that governments use the drug war to suppress their populous and take massive profit on both sides.

+I certainly don't have any problem with the use of the markets, in fact I think they are great, when successful.
+I simply don't have any personal use for them, and am not trying to get caught up in all of that.

+## Why Did I Build This Archive?

+Of course you can still visit [DeepDotWeb at the Internet Archive](https://web.archive.org/web/20190228074725/https://www.deepdotweb.com/), which begs the question: Why did I build this archive?

+A few reasons.

+1. Preserve content essential to humanity.
+2. Practice building static websites.
+3. Study Bitcoin History.
+4. Show off the content of DeepDotWeb to Highlight some of it's most important contributions.

-It was the best place to find privacy guides, and though I'm grateful for the internet archive, I thought I could do something nice with [Jekyll and Github Pages](https://infominer.id/web-work/github-pages-starter-pack/).
+Though I'm grateful for the internet archive, I thought I could do something nice with [Jekyll and Github Pages](https://infominer.id/web-work/github-pages-starter-pack/).

 ## How I Created this Archive